windbench/WEMEP/windconditions/windconditions.rst

 .. math:: BIAS_{AEP} = AEP_{true} - AEP_{P50}

 While each quantity of interest can be subject to uncertainty quantification individually, the main focus of the IEC 61400-15-2 standard is to predict the overall energy production uncertainty since this is directly connected to the financial performance of a wind project.
 This overall uncertainty is broken down into categories and subcategories by the standard to provide a common framework for the wind industry.
 Lee and Fields (2020) :cite:`lee_overview_2020` provide a review of energy yield assessment prediction bias, losses and uncertainties following this framework.
 The review shows that while there has been a tendency towards the overestimation of P50, this has been progressively corrected and we are now approaching zero bias on average.
 The estimated mean AEP uncertainty remains at over 6% implying that there is room for improvement.
-Indeed, changing the uncertainty by 1% can lead to 3-5% change in the net present value of a wind farm.
+Indeed, changing the uncertainty by 1% can lead to 3-5% change in the net present value of a wind farm :cite:`lee_overview_2020`.

 Numerical Site Calibration
 ^^^^^^^^^^^^^^^^^^^^^^^^^^